hrz11/todo/readme.md

 * You are not expected to extensively refactor any element of the code, however opportunities for improvement should be noted.
 * The unit tests should remain as-written.
 If you feel a test could be improved upon, make note of it as something to be discussed.
-* Try to spot design patterns being used in the project, and whether they are they being used effectively.
-    * **You are also asked to provide a short text (up to 500 words) identifying at least two design patterns used in the project and providing an explaination of how each design pattern is used and some of the benefits or drawbacks it brings.** This response will be used by the board to assess your ability to communicate effectively in writing and be part of the assessment for your ability to develop IM/IT system.
 * When todo.api is started, a SQLite database is created at ./AppData/todo.db.
 When running tests, the database is created in memory.
 * Test data is being generated in the `todo.data.TodoContext.Seed()` for both the automated testing and when the application is running.
 Each test is isolated and generates a fresh set of data.